Privacy cases in the UK

 An injunction for breach of privacy of a transgender sex worker

-Being a sex worker and advertising yourself as such on the internet does not mean you can't have a private life, says judge as Cohen Davis obtains a privacy injunction for its escort client.
+Being a sex worker and advertising yourself as such on the internet does not mean that you have forfeited your right to a private life, says judge as Cohen Davis obtains a High Court privacy injunction for a client who works as an escort.

 The case of GYH V Persons Unknown is perhaps one of the most important privacy cases in the UK.
 The client, who advertised herself as an escort to rich clients hadn’t lost her right to keep information in relation to her sexuality private.
 Cohen Davis brought the proceedings and an application for a privacy injunction on behalf of our client, who was also granted by the High Court a right to anonymity.
 She is only known as GYH.
 Our privacy lawyers took the legal proceedings against "persons unknown" as, despite extensive efforts, we were unable to prove on balance of probabilities the identity of our client’s harasser.
 In yet another ground-breaking case, Cohen Davis’ team has obtained one of our most important judgements on behalf of a sex worker to protect her identity, and to protect her from harassment on the internet.